 Teen Outreach Program (TOPs)

-The Teen Outreach Program is a free recreation based after school program for teens between the ages of 12 and 18 that operates at 10 different community centers across Raleigh.
+The Teen Outreach Program is a free recreation based after school program for teens between the ages of 12 and 18 that operates at seven different community centers across Raleigh.
 Activities include athletics, the arts, recreational games, field trips, adventure programs, skill building sessions, and more.

 The goal of the program is to provide a positive and engaging environment for teens in the hours after school.
 The Teen Outreach Program also provides teens with mentoring relationships while addressing issues that affect teens, their community, and their environment.
 The program also seeks to help teens learn to become contributing members of the Raleigh Community.